 Although it may lose some of its lustre because of its close ties to controversial bitcoin, Professor Keshav believes that like the Internet, research will continue even after the media hype quiets down.
 He has brought together 17 faculty members from departments across campus, including from Electrical and Computer Engineering, Management Science, Accounting and Finance, Public Health, Computer Science and Combinatorics and Optimization, into the Sirius research group.
 The group studies the foundations and applications of blockchain technology and explores its application to areas such as energy, finance, accounting and health.

 In their research, PhD candidate Christian Gorenflo, Professors Keshav and Lukasz Golab and colleague Stephen Lee from the University of Massachusetts have been working with the open source code for IBM’s Hyperledger Fabric to find new ways to speed up this permissioned blockchain.
-His work so far has led to increasing transactional speed by a factor of six.
+Their work so far has led to increasing transactional speed by a factor of six.
 While Hyperledger can currently perform 3,200 transactions per second, the research team is able to increase it to 20,000 transactions per second, with plans to take it to hundreds of thousands per second in the coming year.